Why carry an IDP while driving in Oman?

 Once you finish processing your application for your IDP, it will take about two hours to be reviewed and approved.
 At the same time, you will receive an update of the digital copy of your international driving licence for Oman through email.
 The timeline of the shipment of the physical copy of your IDP depends on your location.
 If you reside in the United States, it will take 7-15 days and 30 days internationally.

 Providing the correct address and zip code for your International Driver’s Permit application for Oman will play a significant role in avoiding delays in your shipment.
 It is best to apply for IDP days or weeks before you travel to be ready with your documents since countries have various laws.
 Prepare your documents like an International Driver’s Permit since Oman law enforcers will not tolerate those who violate driving rules in the country.

 Any desert is a must-visit when you travel to countries in the Middle East.
 Experience the life of the Bedu people here if you want to witness authentic and traditional Omani life.
 Experience day dune bashing, watch the sunset into the sand’s golden waves, and during the night, you can camp out and sleep under thousands of stars.

 It is best to visit here during the winter months from October to March when the weather is cold.
-In the desert, summertime is quite a challenge for anyone as the temperature can hike as high as 50 degrees celsius.
+In the desert, summer is quite a challenge for anyone as the temperature can hike as high as 50 degrees Celsius.
 It is expected that deserts can be scorching and sweaty during the summer months.

 - You can start your trip from Muscat.
 Travel time is approximately two hours and ten minutes.